 In testing the performance difference up to 0.1% BD-rate is reported.
 It must be asserted that with NN-based filters enabled in NNVC SW same level of performance deviation is observed (even for quantized to int16 models).
 It was explained by NNVC SW coordinators that issue is known and likely called by usage of different compliers.
 Hopefully issue will be solved in AhG14.

 The most promising technologies recommended by JVET undergo procedure of cross-check for the training.
-If NN model was re-trained by cross-checker and then in test performance difference between model from proponent and cross-checker is even larger up to 0.5 %.
+If NN model was re-trained by cross-checker and then in test performance difference between model from proponent and cross-checker is even larger (up to 0.5 %).